axixkristou/agile-pheromind/01_AI-RUN/02_Continue_Task.md

 # Workflow: Continue a Development Task (02_Continue_Task.md)

 **Objective:** Enable a developer to efficiently resume work on a specific technical task.
-The system loads the complete English task context (including decision history and previous English reasoning stored in the `memoryBank`), prepares the Git environment, and provides contextual assistance (potentially requiring English to `userLanguage` translation for display) during implementation.
+The system loads the complete English task context (including decision history and previous English reasoning stored in the `memoryBank`), prepares the Git environment, and provides contextual assistance (potentially requiring English to `userLanguage` translation for display during interaction) during implementation.
 Error management and clarification mechanisms are integrated.

 **Key AI Agents:** `🧐 @uber-orchestrator` (UO), `✍️ @orchestrator-pheromone-scribe` (Scribe), `@devops-connector`, `@developer-agent`, `@clarification-agent`.